-Locations play an important part in determining the right type of material for your patio.
+Locations play an essential part in determining the right type of material for your patio.
 If you live by the beach, know that certain metals will likely rust due to the salty air.
-If you live in an area that’s hot and dry all year long, aluminum furniture may get too hot to sit on.
-You might also be bothered by sap-dripping trees and you’ll be happy to know in advance that taking out pine needles from wicker furniture is a big pain in the neck.
+If you live in an area that's hot and dry all year long, aluminum furniture may get too hot to sit on.
+You might also be bothered by sap-dripping trees, and you'll be happy to know in advance that taking out pine needles from wicker furniture is a big pain in the neck.

 6. Invest in high-quality furniture

-It’s way too easy to be tempted by bargains deals or pick out a cheaper plywood chair over a teak chair meant for outdoor use.
-The truth is investing in high-quality patio furniture like a bed or bench swing couldn’t be more important.
-It actually makes more sense to shell out more on quality patio furniture than indoor furniture as these pieces will be exposed to weather elements.
+It's way too easy to be tempted by bargains deals or pick out a cheaper plywood chair over a teak chair meant for outdoor use.
+The truth is investing in high-quality patio furniture like a bed or bench swing couldn't be more critical.
+It makes more sense to shell out more on quality patio furniture than indoor furniture as these pieces will be exposed to weather elements.
 Keep an open eye on expensive furniture with low quality.
 Read reviews and research on the best type of material suitable for your climate.
 Choose the best furniture that is meant to last for a very long time and something that you will pass down to your children.